innovation Productivity Tips & Hacks

 More recently, SharePoint has offered additional ways by which we can configure views, to better tailor the display of content for the type of information.
 For example, a Tiles View shows all content in a gallery-like layout, which can be more suitable for libraries with images.

-Read our blog about vertical sections for the SharePoint homepage & pages which are an excellent tool to highlight certain content and overall drive engagement and adoption of SharePoint.
+Read our blog on vertical sections for the SharePoint homepage and pages which are an excellent tool to highlight certain content and overall drive engagement and adoption of SharePoint.

 sharepoint document management - tile view